region4

 The Participants intend to work together to achieve the following objectives:

-• Develop information on the recognition and prevention of workplace hazards, and communicate such information (e.g., print and electronic assistance tools, and OSHA's, Georgia Tech's and DPH's web sites) to employers and workers in both general and construction industries.
-Ensure information developed reflects the workforce and is available in multiple languages and formats.
+• Develop information on the recognition and prevention of workplace hazards, and communicate such information (e.g., print and electronic media, electronic assistance tools, and OSHA and the CASF websites) to employers and workers in the industry.
+Ensure information developed encourages and reflects the diversity of the workforce and is accessible in multiple languages and formats.

 Training and Education